‘Live And Learn With Jesus’

-In grammar lessons, children will develop their use of descriptive vocabulary and explore types of nouns, verbs and adjectives.
-They will investigate synonyms and antonyms and study a range of punctuation.
+In grammar lessons, children will further develop their use of descriptive vocabulary and explore types of clause structures and phrases.
+They will investigate verb forms and a range of Year 6 punctuation including punctuation for parenthesis (brackets, dashes and commas) and the use of colons and semi colons.
 They will continue to develop their use of a range of sentence types, including complex sentences.

-Spellings will be taken from the Year 6 spelling bank in the National Strategy and will be given out most Mondays.
+Spellings will continue to be taken from the Year 6 spelling bank in the National Strategy and will be given out most Mondays.
 Spelling tests will usually take place the following Friday.

-English homework will be set every Friday and will be set around the themes of the week’s work.
+Additional English homework may be set on Fridays and will often be focused around the themes of the week’s work.

-The topics studied this term are: Loving, Vocation and Commitment and Expectations, following the ‘Come and See’ scheme of work.
+The topics studied this term are: Sources, Unity and Death & New Life, following the ‘Come and See’ scheme of work.

 The children will also continue to learn about other faiths and religions.

-In PE lessons the children will continue to develop their games skills and investigate body shape, travelling, flight and balance in gymnastics.
+In their lessons the children will continue to develop their games skills and investigate body shape, travelling, flight and balance in gymnastics.
 PE kits should be kept in school at all times.

 These lessons will continue to be delivered by a qualified French teacher.

 Please note that SAT’s will take place week beginning: 13th May 2019.